 We place qualified and experienced professionals holding childcare, maternity nurse and teaching qualifications

-- Full-time English speaking Nanny required for three siblings age 4 months.
-Located in Singapore and the USA, Salary from £1100 – £1250 per week (+ bonus/increments), Live in.
-Start March 2020.
+- Full-time French-speaking Nanny required for four siblings under the age of 2 years.
+Located in Singapore, Salary from £1000 – £1200 per week (+ bonus/increments), Live in.
+Start ASAP.

 - Full-time House Manager & Governess (couple) required for a family of 5 located in Amsterdam, €100,000 gross per annum, start October